WARNING: This page is under construction, help us by adding useful steps, tips/tricks and troubleshooting steps. Thanks!

 bcdedit /store BCD /set "{default}" recoveryenabled no

 image if your device needs one.
-Check your device specific user guide for details.
+Always check your device specific user guide for more details.

 You can inject necessary drivers into the boot.wim in the Windows ISO, then unpack all the files in the ISO to an NTFS partition on the UFS.